birhanu-ma/Song-Manager/README.md

 Checked API responses in the browser's Network tab.
 Verified image URLs and pagination worked by logging data from API.
 Fixed errors by debugging in the browser console.

+# AI assisted

+I received AI assistance to understand the structure and usage of Redux Saga in this project, including how to implement side effects like API calls.